iredmail/docs/en_US/ee/0-ee.ad.md

   delete mail accounts and their application data (e.g. webmail preferences, calendar, contacts, per-user whitelists / blacklists, etc) on iRedMail server when they were removed from Active Directory.
+    - `NOTE`: Bind DN must have domain admin privilege, otherwise it cannot find deleted accounts, hence EE cannot delete accounts locally when they were removed from AD.

 Click `Save Changes` if you made some changes.